Ultimate 2 Weeks Japan Itinerary:

 How to Get Around

 In Japan, public transportation is king.
 The high speed rail (shinkansen) connects the biggest cities in the country.
 There are also rail lines that connect you to all the other smaller cities and villages.
 Within the cities themselves, there are a dizzying amount of subway lines, buses, and trains that can take you anywhere you need to go quickly and efficiently.
-Rush hour in the subways and trains can be a crush, so if you’re not used to crowds or navigating a busy train platform then avoid rush hour.
+Rush hour in the subways and trains can be a crush.
+So if you’re not used to crowds or navigating a busy train platform, then avoid rush hour.

 When traveling on the train, take advantage of the luggage forwarding services.
 Unlike European trains, there is not a lot of luggage storage space in Japanese trains.
 Using the luggage forwarding services to ship your luggage to your next hotel allows you to travel lighter on the trains.

 There are many different rail companies that run throughout the different regions of Japan.
-You can buy regional rail passes if you are going to be staying in one area during your trip, or you can buy a country wide Japan Rail Pass (JR Pass).
+You can buy regional rail passes if you are going to be staying in one area during your trip.
+Or you can buy a country wide Japan Rail Pass (JR Pass).
 With the Japan Rail Pass, you have unlimited rides on most train lines (including the shinkansen between Tokyo and Kyoto), local JR buses lines, and the JR ferry in Miyajima.
 The JR Pass is available for 7, 14, or 21 consecutive days.
 If you are traveling between Tokyo and Kyoto and doing some sightseeing in Hiroshima (including Miyajima), then the Japan Rail Pass is worth the cost.

 If you are only staying in one area of the country, then it would be more cost effective to buy a regional pass or just pay for individual train tickets.
 Get a Suica card to pay for local travel on the local trains and subways if buying individual train tickets.
 Use Hyperdia to check routes and fares to determine if the rail pass would be cost effective.
 You can filter for JR trains only by deselecting “Nozomi” and “private railway” in the “more options” section of the search.